 How is urinary incontinence treated?

-Depending on the cause and severity of urinary incontinence, both surgical and nonsurgical treatment options are available to patients.
+Depending on the cause and severity of the condition, both surgical and nonsurgical treatment options are available to patients.

-First line treatments include muscle strengthening exercises, lifestyle changes, medication or a referral to a specialized pelvic floor physical therapist.
-Office procedures, such as injectable therapy or minimally invasive outpatient procedures—including suburethral slings and nerve stimulation—are also available.
+First-line treatments include muscle strengthening exercises, lifestyle changes, medication or a referral to a specialized pelvic floor physical therapist.
+Office procedures, such as injectable therapy or minimally invasive outpatient procedures are also available.

-Patients who still suffer from bladder issues after multiple treatment options have failed might be eligible for a clinical trial, designed to test new, experimental treatments.
+Patients who still suffer from bladder issues after multiple treatment options have failed might be eligible for a clinical trial.

 How successful is treatment for urinary incontinence in women?

 Incontinence is usually a highly treatable condition.
-Half of patients with urinary incontinence may see improvement with behavioral modification and pelvic floor exercises alone.
+Half of patients with this condition may see improvement with behavioral changes and pelvic floor exercises alone.